Beta · capped at 1,000 Strava athletes

 How much your engine fought you in the back half.
 Big drift on a long run = under-fueled or under-trained.

-First half HR Second half HR
+First half HRSecond half HR

 Race day has one job: execute.